EverBank to buy GE Capital unit for $2.51 billion

-(Reuters) - Private equity-backed EverBank Financial Corp EVER.N said it would buy GE Capital’s Business Property Lending Inc division for $2.51 billion to boost its ability to lend to small and mid-size companies, driving up its shares more than 4 percent.
+(Reuters) - Private equity-backed EverBank Financial Corp EVER.N said it would buy GE Capital’s Business Property Lending Inc division for $2.51 billion to boost its ability to lend to small and mid-sized companies, driving up its shares 6 percent.

 The latest deal includes about $2.44 billion of performing commercial loans, origination and servicing platforms, and servicing rights on $3.1 billion of loans securitized by GE Capital.

-The purchase will “meaningfully diversify our loan portfolio and our earnings mix,” EverBank Chief Executive Robert Clements said in an interview.
+The deal will add to both earnings per share and return on equity in the “near term,” EverBank Chief Executive Robert Clements said in a statement.

-The Jacksonville, Florida-based bank has emerged as an acquirer as some rivals are shedding assets to build capital.
-The latest deal was in the works for about a year, with talks heating up in recent months, Clements said.

-EverBank plans to focus on integrating the division and its MetLife purchase, but could make more deals, Clements said.
-“If the right opportunity came along, we would pursue it,” he said.

-EverBank said it expected the deal to immediately boost earnings per share by a low double-digit percentage.
+Jacksonville, Florida-based EverBank said it expected the deal to boost earnings per share by low double-digits.

-It will pay for the unit using existing cash, securities and undrawn funding lines, a company executive said on a conference call to discuss the deal.
+EverBank will pay for the deal using existing cash, securities and undrawn funding lines, a company executive said on a conference call to discuss the deal.

 The combined company will have pro-forma assets of about $16.2 billion.
 EverBank had assets of $13.8 billion at March end.